 The University of Chicago has a six quarter residency requirement – all traditional first-year students (have never attended college previously) are required to live on campus during the first six quarters of enrollment.
 Please note that summer quarters do not count towards the fulfillment of this residency requirement.
-Housing & Residence Life does not guarantee on-campus housing for students transferring from other colleges or universities.
-Transfer students will be offered housing based on space availability at the conclusion of the traditional first-year student housing assignment process in late summer.
+Students transferring from other colleges or universities are welcome to live on-campus, but are not subject to the College’s residency requirement.
 Housing & Residence Life does not offer on-campus housing for graduate/advanced degree seeking students or married/family housing.
 Admitted students will be able to access the housing application in early May, after accepting their offer of admission and paying their enrollment deposit.

 The room assignment process for new students is managed thoughtfully.
 Our end goal is to create housing and roommate matches that support the success of each student.